 • Parking or Driving on College Lawns: $50.00

 • Parking in Handicapped Space without Designated Permit: $50.00

 • All Other Violations (unauthorized lot or designated area within a lot, restricted areas, sidewalks/pathways/driveways, blocking dumpsters, double-parking, etc.): $20.00

-Parking tickets issued to students may be appealed in writing to the Student Appeals Board (Campus Mail Box #1 or by email to email@example.com ).
+Parking tickets issued to students may be appealed in writing to the Student Appeals Board.
+Explain the reasons for the appeal with details on why you should not be charged for the alleged violation in an email to firstname.lastname@example.org .
 Written appeals must be received within 14 calendar days of the date the parking ticket was issued.
 Appeals received after the 14-day deadline will be considered untimely and will not be given consideration.

 Theft and Damage

 Parking permits or registration decals do not include or imply security protection.
 Monmouth College assumes no responsibility for theft or damage to motor vehicles or their contents.
 Vehicles should be locked at all times.